UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 The UI can be found at the `Execution` tab in the implementation page (next to `Selection Crietia`).
 A video demonstrating the compiler comparison process can be found [here](https://www.youtube.com/watch?v=I5l8vaA-zO8&feature=youtu.be).
 Currently, the quantum compilers [t|ket>](https://github.com/CQCL/pytket), [Quilc](https://github.com/rigetti/quilc), and [Qiskit Transpiler](https://github.com/Qiskit) are supported wrapped by Compilation & Execution Services [pytket-service](https://github.com/UST-QuAntiL/pytket-service), [forest-service](https://github.com/UST-QuAntiL/forest-service), and [qiskit-service](https://github.com/UST-QuAntiL/qiskit-service).
+To support quantum compilers not supporting the initial programming language of the given quantum circuit, the backend of the [Circuit Transformer](./circuit-transformer.md) is used to translate the circuit into the required language.

 The `Execution` tab shows previous compilation results and enables the further compilations and executions of the given implementation.